DrAdrianDC/Portfolio-for-Data-Science/README.md

-# Portfolio-for-Data-Science
+# Data Science Portfolio

 <img src="https://github.com/DrAdrianDC/Portfolio-for-Data-Science/assets/157868503/1ae2f241-d776-44ea-ae53-c0c1270384c1.type" width="750" height="450">

-Welcome to my Data Science portfolio!
+Welcome to my Data Science Portfolio!
 Here, you'll find a collection of projects I've worked on, showcasing my skills and experience in the field of Data Science and Machine Learning.
 Each project includes a brief description, the tools and techniques used, and links to the code and any related information.

 Essentials points in this Data Science Portfolio are:
 * Data Cleaning